Guitar Speakers - Around and Around We Go

 WOW!
 A NEW SPEAKER.
 REALLY?

-After more online searches I found comments about switching out the original Fender Gold Label Eminence Speaker and putting in a different speaker, so I decided to give it a try.
+After more online searches I found comments about switching out the original Fender Gold Label Eminence Speaker and putting in a different speaker, so I decided to give it a try.1st Speaker: Celestion Greenback - Damn, that was the wrong speaker for this amp.
+It farted all over the sound - not a good combo.

 2nd Speaker: Celestion Century - Good speaker - really good - but not exactly what I had in mind (it ended up in a Fender Red Knob for a harmonica amp)